-By now you know that getting enough sleep each night is a crucial step in recovering from an injury.
-But order to get the best possible rest, it’s important to think about how and where you sleep, too.
+In order to get the best possible rest, it’s important to think about how and where you sleep.
 Two considerations are key here:

-- You’ll want to make sure you’re sleeping in a position that doesn’t further aggravate your injury
+- Sleeping in a position that doesn’t further aggravate your injury

-- Make sure you’re sleeping on a mattress that promotes comfortable rest and recovery.
+- Sleeping on a mattress that promotes comfortable rest and recovery.
 (Think of your mattress as your performance tool for better sleep.)

 “A healthy adult should get approximately seven and a half to eight hours of sleep.
-There are a lot of great tools to track this now,” says DeLucchi.
+There are a lot of great tools to track this now,” DeLucchi said.
 “Download an app of your choosing and start to take a look over the next 21-30 days and see what it can do for your life and athleticism.”

-When it comes to health and recovery, there’s a good reason why sleep is often prescribed by medical professional.
-Whether you’re recovering from an injury or healthy and working to maintain your well-being, sleep is an important investment in your overall health.
+When it comes to health and recovery, there’s a good reason why sleep is often prescribed by medical professionals.
+Whether you’re recovering from an injury or are healthy and working to maintain your wellbeing, sleep is an important investment in your overall health.

 This article was originally published on April 17, 2018, and has been updated on December 18, 2020.